Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Choose a delivery date and time, then select a time zone option:

-Eastern Time: Slate generates the recipient list at (or shortly after) your scheduled time and sends messages immediately to all recipients.
+Eastern Time: Slate finalizes the recipient list at (or shortly after) your scheduled time and sends messages immediately to all recipients.

-Recipient’s time zone: Slate generates the recipient list early on the scheduled sending day — as early as midnight Eastern Time if you schedule the mailing 24+ hours in advance — then delivers each message at your specified time in the recipient's local time zone.
+Recipient’s time zone: Slate finalizes the recipient list early on the scheduled sending day, then delivers each message at your specified time in the recipient's local time zone.
+If you schedule the mailing 24+ hours in advance, finalization can begin as early as midnight Eastern Time.

 Send mailing on a recurring basis